School Liaison Office

 School Liaisons are located at each installation and are the central point of contact for commanders, military families, and local school systems on school-related matters for grades Pre-K-12.
 The School Liaison Office (SLO) advocate, advise, and build alliances to help address education concerns, challenges or issues of the Total Force and offer a network, to educate and provide information or referral for both military families and school districts.
 Services provided but are not limited to: Transition Support (School Districts & Boundaries), Alternative Schooling Options/Support (Private, Parochial, Charter and Homeschool), Deployment Support, College, Career & Military Readiness, Scholarship & Grant Resources, Parent Workshops, School District Professional Development and Military Interstate Compact Compliance Support.
 School Liaisons build, sustain and are the continuity in education - community partnerships.

-Active duty Airmen are eligible for using the School Liaison's services.
-School Liaisons serve DoD Total Force members, DoD Civilians, Retirees, Guard/Reserve and eligible family members to include NOAA, USPHS, foreign national employees and contractors assigned to the installation.
-SLO services are open to all DoD ID Card holders, Educators who service Military Students and Community Partners within the Pre-K-12 Education realm.
+Active duty Service members are eligible for using the School Liaison's services.
+School Liaisons serve DoD Total Force members, DoD Civilians, Retirees, Guard/Reserve and eligible family members to include NOAA, USPHS, JROTC and Recruiters located off base, foreign national employees and contractors.
+SLO services are open to all Educators who service Military Students and Community Partners within the Pre-K-12 Education realm.

 The Air Force has an active School Liaison program on each of its installations.
 The Air Force School Liaison Office (SLO) serves the Active, National Guard, Air Force Reserve, and Accessions Commands and geographically dispersed Families.

-Download the Air Force School Liaison Directory or call the Child and Youth Programs office for more information.
+Check the School Liaison Directory or call the Child and Youth Programs office for more information.

 Core Focus Areas